 The park is a fusion of natural and highly landscaped terrain.
 Nestled amidst wooded slopes and open lawns lie two horticultural destinations: the Heather Garden and the Alpine Garden.
 Each area showcases flowers and plants that are well adapted to the unique and varied terrain of Fort Tryon Park.
 The Heather and Alpine Gardens were part of the original Olmsted Brothers design.

 The beautiful flowers in Fort Tryon Park enthrall and soothe neighbors, children, students, and naturalists – visitors of every stripe – throughout the year.
 Our natural treasures include 48 American elm trees, many of which predate the park, and more than 550 varieties of plants, trees, and shrubs.
-It is repeatedly named as one of the best places to celebrate each season – especially spring and fall – by several NYC publications.
+It is repeatedly named as one of the best places to celebrate each season.

 Take a tour of the Heather Garden in summer with Public Garden Designer Ronda M. Brands.